Ponderix/ElectionsGermany/README.md

 My intention with this project is to inform people about politics in other countries and how their systems differ from more well-known elections such as those in the USA.

 ### Launching the website by opening the ```index.html``` file in my browser returns an error.
-Yes, this is because one of the functions I used to parse the CSV data does not recognise the ```file:///``` origin (CORS request not HTTP) and as a consequence I had to move the server onto my localhost.
+Yes, this is because one of the functions I used to parse the CSV data does not recognise the ```file:///``` origin (CORS request not HTTP) and as a consequence I had to move the website onto my localhost.

 ### How do I set up localhost?
 #### Windows 10